abdulsaleh/asyncio-for-ai/src/data-pipelines.md

 ## Going Further

-* This pipeline only has I/O operations so `asyncio` is a natural fit.
+* This pipeline only has I/O operations so `asyncio` works well.
 But what if the pipeline has CPU-heavy operations?
 For example, what if you need to split and count the words in the model responses?
 You can try using `loop.run_in_executor(executor, operation)` and `ProcessPoolExecutor` to offload CPU heavy work to a separate process and avoid blocking the event loop.

 * In this challenge, we created a single reader and writer task since disk I/O is fast and the API calls were the bottleneck.
 However, if our reads/writes were slower (e.g., to a remote database or cloud storage), we could extend this pattern to have multiple concurrent reader/writer tasks.